GhostLyrics/ipics2014-essay/essay.markdown

 **Facebook** allows many different forms of privacy protection and quite granular settings who is able to see which information of your profile, your likes and your photos.
 It is also regularly facing harsh critique for its tendency to change those protection mechanisms and policies, often leaving users unprotected instead of automatically opting in to more protection.
 Many things are by default left open to discover by registered users - so as to find new friendships, share interests and re-discover people one might have forgotten from one's past.

 **Google+** deserves special mention because Google automatically opted in many users of their other products in order to boost their user counts in the beginning of the network.
 Therefore, even though many users have left G+ after its initial boom, many profiles are still lying around and can be searched for information.
-Almost every Youtube Account is also a Google+ account - something that Google hoped would stop harrassment on Youtube by enforcing a real name policy.
+Almost every Youtube Account is also a Google+ account - something that Google hoped would stop harassment on Youtube by enforcing a real name policy.

 **Twitter** is public by default and may therefore be one of the most interesting things to look at while researching.
 Users are highly spontaneous on Twitter, making the 140 character blurbs more diverse than information on other media, but also increasing the likelyhood of them posting at all.
 With the vast amount of publicly accessible tweets that a typical user generates over the span of an account's lifetime, the chances of building a good profile are quite high.